All Products

 • Example 2: Export to a MaxCompute foreign table.

-1. In MaxCompute, use the following command to create the destination table.
+1. Run the following command in MaxCompute to create a table to receive the data.

 CREATE TABLE if NOT EXISTS mc_holo_query_log (

-username STRING COMMENT 'The username of the query'
+username STRING COMMENT 'The username for the query'

-,status STRING COMMENT 'The final status of the query, success or failure'
+,status STRING COMMENT 'The final status of the query: success or failed'

 ,query_id STRING COMMENT 'The query ID'

-,datname STRING COMMENT 'The name of the queried database'
+,datname STRING COMMENT 'The name of the database for the query'

-,duration BIGINT COMMENT 'The duration of the query (ms)'
+,duration BIGINT COMMENT 'The query duration in milliseconds (ms)'

 ,message STRING COMMENT 'The error message'

-,query STRING COMMENT 'The text of the query'
+,query STRING COMMENT 'The text content of the query'

 ,read_rows BIGINT COMMENT 'The number of rows read by the query'